cheesecakeufo/komorebi/README.md

 `curl -s https://raw.githubusercontent.com/iabem97/komorebi/master/data/Other/postrm | bash -s`

 If your issue has not already been reported, please report it *[`here`](https://github.com/iabem97/komorebi/issues/new)* and I'll try my best to fix them.

+## Status of Development

+Komorebi still receives updates but they are not as frequent due to my involvement in other open-source projects.

 ## Credits: